salesforce/design-system-react/docs/codebase-overview.md

 # Codebase Overview

 ### This page will give you an overview of the library codebase organization, conventions, and implementation.
+Components will always be moving toward this specification, but may not comply currently.

 If you want to [contribute](CONTRIBUTING.md), we hope that this overview will help you feel more comfortable.